 According to the Office For National Statistics (ONS), which surveyed 4,963 households between 31 August and 11 September, 90% of Brits are seeing their cost of living increase, with four out of five adults worried about the impact of higher bills.
 According to the same ONS snapshot survey 48% of those responsible for paying for energy are now finding it ‘very’ or ‘somewhat difficult’ to afford their bill.

 But of course energy is not the only cost that’s rising.
 Inflation has been recorded at a 40-year high, interest rates continue to rise and fuel and food prices are rocketing.
 Consumers need all the help they can get to keep costs down.
 Especially lower-income families that spend a greater share of their budgets on essentials like food and energy bills.

 As we head into the colder winter months energy suppliers can help their customers to save money by reducing their energy consumption and therefore, their bills – whether that’s through changing habits and behaviors to reduce usage, or by helping them to make their homes more energy efficient.

 Introducing the power of the nudge

-The solution is a nudge based customer engagement programme.
-‘Nudging’ is a proven behavioural science based theory, and it forms the basis of Advizzo’s successful customer engagement strategies and solutions.
+The solution is a nudge based customer engagement program.
+‘Nudging’ is a proven behavioral science based theory, and it forms the basis of Advizzo’s successful customer engagement strategies and solutions.
 It’s based on the theory that people are often unable to make good decisions when they lack experience, context, knowledge, or they are overcome with inertia.

 More often than not, we allow our autonomous nervous system to make decisions on our behalf, bypassing the conscious thinking process.
 The solution involves guiding people in the right direction – towards the more beneficial option, which in this case, is to save energy.